menhera-org/ftth-sip/SPECS.md

 The user of this library configures the following (non exhaustive):

 - The main number assigned by NTT
-- Any additioinal numbers assigned by NTT (through DHCP, up to only four additional numbers are notified us; when there are more than 4 additional numbers, no such additional numbers are told us through DHCP).
+- Any additional numbers assigned by NTT (through DHCP, up to only four additional numbers are notified us; when there are more than 4 additional numbers, no such additional numbers are told us through DHCP).
     - Any numbers, that is sent to us in `200 OK`s to our REGISTERs toward the trunk, in `P-Associated-URI` header (we extract the userinfo part of the SIP URIs), must be stored separately, and they are treated as additional numbers assigned by NTT.
 - The trunk-leg network interface to bind to.
 - The trunk-leg network address (that is assigned to us through DHCP). (port is UDP 5060)